paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 1. Click on the `Connect` button
 1. Wait until the Dev Box starts
 1. Open VS Code
-1. Check the installed extensions, you should be able to see Azure and Github extensions (among others)
+1. Check the installed extensions, you should be able to see Azure and GitHub extensions (among others)

 </details>